-My CPA told me that if I don’t have any income in 2018, I can’t have a home-office deduction.
+My CPA told me that if I didn’t have any income in 2022, I couldn’t have a home-office deduction.
 True or false?

 First, this is bad advice, as you will see.

 Let’s examine what your CPA is telling you.
-Your CPA is saying that you will not receive any 2018 tax benefit from your home office because you have no income.
-On the surface that would appear true, but it’s not, as we explain.
+Your CPA is saying that you will not receive any 2022 tax benefit from your home office because you have no income.
+On the surface, that would appear true, but it’s not, as we explain.

 Bad Advice No. 1

-If you have a tax loss from your business and you are told not to file a tax return, that’s bad advice, because that tax loss can produce future benefits.
-Under current tax law, you may carry forward a 2018 tax loss to 2019, where that loss reduces your 2019 taxes.
+If you have a tax loss from your business and you are told not to file a tax return, that’s bad advice because that tax loss can produce future benefits.
+Under current tax law, you may carry forward a 2022 tax loss to 2023, where that loss reduces your 2023 taxes.